Hawke's Bay cricket team: First-class history

 In their first match at first-class level, against Wellington at the Basin Reserve in February 1884, Hawke's Bay were dismissed for just 32 in their second innings thanks to Joseph Firth's remarkable return of 8 for 13 from 13 four-ball overs.
 In their next match, in 1884–85, they beat Wellington at Napier Recreation Ground by eight wickets.

 They lost their next three matches, all against Wellington, before trouncing Taranaki in two matches in 1891–92.
 In the first of these matches they dismissed Taranaki for 70 and 39 and the game was over in one day.
 In the second match Hawke's Bay made 128 then dismissed Taranaki for 35 and 29.

 Hawke's Bay's matches remained low-scoring affairs.
 They did not reach a total of 200 until their 17th match in 1895–96, when they made 207 against Wellington in a drawn match.
 Their first individual century came in 1897–98, when Hugh Lusk made 119 against Canterbury.
 However, low scores were the norm in New Zealand at the time: in the eight first-class matches in New Zealand in the 1897–98 season, only two centuries were scored, Lusk's and one by another Hawke's Bay batsman, Jack Wolstenholme.
+A large victory was won in December 1903 by 96 runs against Wellington in Napier with both Hawke's Bay innings exceeding 200 runs.
+The top score was 98 by Larry Bishop (his highest first-class score).

 Hawke's Bay played 53 first-class matches, for 11 wins, 35 losses and seven draws.
 Twenty-four of those matches were against their neighbours, Wellington; Hawke's Bay won six of these and lost 14.
 They lost both their Plunket Shield matches (against Canterbury in 1914–15 and Auckland in 1920–21) by an innings.